 Talking through the results, Andrew said ‘this is what we’ve learned so far’, the ‘so far’ sentiment resonating with me.
 As we know, communications is a cycle so evaluation and planning don’t really stop when done well.

-The campaign as presented by Andrew presented well-planned public relations at its best to a scale not often seen.
+The campaign as presented by Andrew presented well-planned public relations at its best on a scale not often seen.
 Thanks Spark for the opportunity to hear about lessons learned on your incredible journey.

 View Andrew’s presentation: How our customers inspired the change to Spark.